 Reading

 All classes have at least 10 minutes timetabled into their day for story time, where their teacher shares a high quality or core text with the children.
-Throughout the school, all children have access to high quality texts in the different reading areas.
+Throughout the school, all children have access to high quality texts in the different reading areas, which are regularly changed and supplemented by books from our local library service.
+Children also have the opportunity to Drop Everything And Read (DEAR) for 10-15 minutes in every class after lunch where the children can choose their own books to read for pleasure.

 Throughout the year we have key reading events which are celebrated as a whole school community e.g. world book day and story-telling week.
 We also have termly initiatives to encourage an enthusiasm for reading.